VlahdimyrLB/laravel-learn/README.md

 My journey in learning Laravel 11.

-This repo includes all my steps in learning laravel with the help of Jeffry Way's 30 Days to Learn Laravel on Laracast.
+This repo includes all my steps in learning laravel with the help of Jeffry Way's 30 Days to Learn Laravel in Laracast.

 ## Self Notes